samuel-ping/samuelp.ing/client/src/content/projects/street-cred.md

 ---
 title: Street Cred
-short-description: Web app that calculates your credit score and generates feedback based on the five main categories that make up your credit score.
+short-description: Web app that calculates your credit score and generates feedback based on the five main categories that make up your credit score
 thumbnail: assets/streetcredlogo.png
 start-date: August 2020
 end-date: August 2020